brencon/fb-graph-api/README.md

 ## Overview
 This module interfaces with the Facebook Graph API using a specific client access token that must be provided by the consumer of this library.

+## Access Token
+This module requires a page id and a page access token that corresponds to that page id.
+A page access token will expire frequently.
+To create an extension for the access token, use Facebook's [Access Token Debugger](https://developers.facebook.com/tools/accesstoken) to debug the token.
+On the Access Token tab, click the Extend Access Token button on the bottom left.
+If the button is not present you are most likely debugging a user access token.
+Copy and paste your page access token into the debugger and click Debug.
+The Extend Access Token button should now appear.

 ## Installation

 ### npm